Bohdan Chopko, MD, PhD

 What the Experts Are Saying about the Disruptive Antimicrobial Technology Platform,

-The OrthoFuzIon™ Bone Screw System with Galvanis™ coating is one of the first antimicrobial medical devices specifically designed for orthopedics.
-Galvanis™ is a combination of platinum and silver which, when the coating interacts with the body, causes a “galvanic” reaction wherein silver wears away gradually, creating a localized “cloud” of silver ions that surrounds the implanted device and is designed to be a deterrent to bacterial colonization.
+The OrthoFuzIon™ Bone Screw System with our proprietary coating is one of the first antimicrobial medical devices specifically designed for orthopedics.
+Our coating is a combination of platinum and silver which, when the coating interacts with the body, causes a “galvanic” reaction wherein silver wears away gradually, creating a localized “cloud” of silver ions that surrounds the implanted device and is designed to be a deterrent to bacterial colonization.

 There is a significant clinical need to prevent bacteria from contaminating medical devices.
 If the surgical site or the medical device is contaminated during implantation, postoperative complications could compromise the patient after surgery.
 Consequently, antimicrobial medical devices can affect the needs to reduce postoperative morbidity and potential mortality, which could lead to a reduction of complications resulting in cost-savings across numerous specialties.

-The Galvanis™ platform is a potential pipeline of products.
-Initial application of Galvanis™ is the OrthoFuzIon™ Antimicrobial Bone Screw System.
+Our proprietary platform has the potential for a pipeline of products.
+Our initial application is the OrthoFuzIon™ Antimicrobial Bone Screw System.
 In addition, other products may include dental implants, defibrillators and pacemakers and others.

 Medical Device Failures from Device-Related Contaminations Are Rampant, Costly and Deadly.
 What If Implantable Devices Were Antimicrobial?

-CE-Marked OrthoFuzIon™ Bone Screw System with Galvanis™ silver ionization coating is an antimicrobial orthopedic implant approved for sale in Europe.
+CE-Marked OrthoFuzIon™ Bone Screw System with a silver ionization coating is an antimicrobial orthopedic implant approved for sale in Europe.

 Stephen Hochshuler, MD